becarpenter/book6/1. Introduction and Foreword/How an application programmer sees IPv6.md

 Also, regular expressions for validating IP addresses are different.
 As you will learn later in this book there are different types of IPv6 addresses and several ways to write them.
-Make sure your application does only accept the correct type of addresses and is also not too strict and only accepts one format.
+Make sure your application only accepts the correct type of addresses and is also not too strict by only accepting one format.
 Users want to use copy-and-paste or automation and the input format of an IP address may not always be what your application expects.
 Always remember: "Be conservative in what you do, be liberal in what you accept from others".
 And it's probably always